molinux/bacula-tools/bacula-outage/README.md

 ## Funcionalities

+- Automate the process to interrupt and recovery Bacula jobs that are running
 - Save the current jobs in a file to re-run the jobs later
-- Cancel the running jobs to permit maintenance in Bacula
+- Cancel all the running jobs to permit maintenance in Bacula
 - Recover the previous canceled jobs
 - Recover the previous jobs setting up different priorities thus allowing a correct sequence
 - Recover the jobs with an interval between the different levels thus allowing then to run in the correct sequence